Higher-Order Exceptional Points Induced by Non-Markovian Environments: Abstract

 \section{Abstract}

 Exceptional points (EPs) are central to non-Hermitian physics because of their unique properties and broad application prospects.
 While extensively studied in parity-time ($\mathcal{P}\mathcal{T}$)-symmetric systems and under Markovian dynamics, their exploration in broader pseudo-Hermitian settings, particularly in those involving non-Markovian environments, remains largely unexplored.
 In this study, we investigate a pseudo-Hermitian system consisting of three coupled optical cavities interacting with non-Markovian environments.
 Compared to the Markovian baseline, we demonstrate that the emergence of non-Markovian memory effects enlarges the dimensionality of the parameter space of the system, thereby giving rise to higher-order EPs.
+Furthermore, we show that these non-Markovianity-induced higher-order EPs admit a topological characterization as defects in the relevant pseudo-Hermitian parameter space, with quantized charges described by resultant winding numbers.
 Moreover, we observe that the pseudo-Hermitian system with an effective gain induced by coherent perfect absorption enables the higher-order EPs to be directly read out from the output spectrum.
-We also find that breaking the symmetry of the parameter space of the system reduces the order of the EPs.
-Furthermore, we note that the non-Markovian mechanism for generating higher-order EPs extends beyond pseudo-Hermitian systems to generic non-Hermitian quantum systems.
-Additionally, possible experimental implementations based on a superconducting circuit are also discussed.
-Our findings reveal how non-Markovianity enhances the sensitivity of the system and provide a theoretical insight into the experimental observation of higher-order EPs.
+We also note that the non-Markovian mechanism for generating higher-order EPs is not restricted to pseudo-Hermitian systems, but can be extended to generic non-Hermitian quantum systems.
+Additionally, possible experimental implementations based on superconducting circuits are also discussed.